A downloadable party game for Windows

 Hop in your “Billy Bub” jalopy, buckle your seat belt, and strap on your dandy Tesla Shield!

-GRITS Racing is an 8-player party game featuring, well, wheels falling off more often than the mechanics would care to admit, and a secret loser's-choice chaos controller.
+GRITS Racing is an 8-player party game featuring, well, wheels falling off more often than the mechanics would care to admit, and a “lucky loser” chaos controller.
 This ain't yer grandpappy's arcade racer.
 This ain't no go-karter with projectiles and powerups neither.
-This is an alternate-universe physics playground with sim-like cars, minimal rules (to start)... and you decide what to do with it.
+This is the most realistic top-down 2D racer ever built!!!... and then smashed up into a crazy party game.
+We provide an alternate-universe physics playground with sim-like cars, minimal rules (to start)... and you decide what to do with it.

 Welcome to the petrolpunk world of Globetrotter Racing where it's 1975, The Great War was the only great war, microelectronics do not exist... probably because no one cared about going small after Nikola Tesla and his descendants learned to harness the power of lightning—to put it simply—and invented the Tesla Shield™ for use in automotive safety and generalized pedestrian protection (GPP).

 GRITS Racing is a game for the whole family and if somebody isn't laughing, giggling, snickering, or snorting most of the game... we aren't doing our job correctly.

 Watch for an early release and more game details in January 2019.

 itch.io and Steam and any console we can wreck these cars on.